-When you open the Storyboard Creator for a new project, the default layout is our traditional storyboard layout.
-The traditional storyboard starts as three blank cells in a horizontal row.
+When you open the Storyboard Creator for a new storyboard, the layout is our traditional storyboard layout.
 The linear direction of the cells is perfect for storytelling, explaining, and showing the passage of time.

 All storyboard layouts can add an additional title and/or description.
 This gives the author a total of four different layout options and opens up new possibilities by adding another level of information.
 Check out the examples of all cell layouts in a traditional storyboard below!